 After subscribing, you’ll start to receive several emails at day listing journalist queries related to those topics:

-How to write a compelling response to HARO queries to get featured
+How to respond to HARO queries (and get your SaaS brand featured!)

 The key to getting your HARO response included in the final story is presenting your experience or expertise in a compelling way that shows the journalist how including it would elevate the emotional appeal of their article and help them illustrate an important point.